nanda-krishnan-v/CarChain/README.md

 # Car Registry DApp

-This is a simple decentralized application (DApp) that allows users to register their car details on the Ethereum Hoodie test network.
+This is a simple decentralized application (DApp) that allows users to register their car details on the **Sepolia test network**.
 It provides a web interface for users to connect their MetaMask wallet and interact with a smart contract without needing to use Remix IDE or write Solidity code.

+> **Note:** We are using the Sepolia testnet because it is stable and widely supported, ensuring a reliable development experience.

 ## Features